 This zine collects all of the stories included in City Lit Projects Edgar Allan Poe-themed literary geo-caching adventure around the streets of Baltimore.
 Get it now from Eight Stone Press and stay tuned for details about a reading at Atomic Books.
 I have a story called The Man Who Stole His Clothes included.
 Here is the link: http://www.eightstonepress.com/geopoe.htm

-Zeb and Bunny Build Russian Dolls is coming out as a limited edition chapbook and free e-book in March 2015, from Hidden Clearing Books
+New chapbook, Zeb and Bunny Build Russian Dolls, coming out from Hidden Clearing Books on March 10th.
+Stay tuned!

 Originally posted on Hidden Clearing Books, LLC:

 Greetings and salutations!

 It’s the end of the year.
 Goodbye 2014, hello 2015.
 We have our 2015 titles picked out and they are as follows:

 January 13, 2015 – “In Joubin’s Head” by Justin Key (Shorties)